Using Tech to Improve DEI Efforts - Niki Allen

 “The effort is really starting to pay huge dividends for us.”

-About Niki: Niki Allen is the senior vice president of technology at Kohl’s.
+About Niki: Niki Allen is the Chief Information Technology & Operations Officer at Boeing.
 Niki emphasizes that technology is the basis of all successful organizations.
 She uses her background in data and analytics to strategize how to help businesses operate more effectively through the innovation of new technologies.
 As a transformational thought leader, she actively works to use technology to create a more diverse and inclusive future with greater opportunities for all.

 Kohl's, Nationwide Execs Talk DEI in Tech